All of these pages present statements made by the followers of Rudolf Steiner

 Almon is a Waldorf teacher and co-general secretary of the Anthroposophical Society of America.

 Waldorf schools usually deny that they are religious institutions — except when they admit that they are.
 The schools also usually deny that they are specifically Christian — except when they claim that they are.
 The truth is that Waldorf schools are very religious, but the religion involved is not Christianity — it is Anthroposophy.
 Here are some of the Anthroposophical doctrines peeking out from the above quotation.
-Bear in mind that these come from a SteinerBooks discussion of Waldorf kindergartens:
+Bear in mind that these arise in a SteinerBooks publication about Waldorf kindergartens:

 • “Modern mysteries”: Anthroposophy consists of “occult” or “mystery” knowledge of the spirit worlds attained through clairvoyance.
 In this sense, "mysteries" are occult spiritual truths.